Audience quality, offer intent, creative, forms, and sales feedback

 Test review, budget movement, retargeting adjustment, and scale rules based on downstream lead quality.

-Fit
+Fit check

 - LinkedIn spend is active, but sales does not trust the leads.